bgrasmo/100daysofcode/README.md

 Example app listening on port 3000
 ```

+## Section 19: More express, static and dynamic content with templates (EJS)
 <b>More express: static and dynamic content with templates (ejs)</b><br>
 Demo site shared in the course used as a starting point for us to develop the backend features.